altocodenl/tagaway-mobile/tagaway/lib/readme.md

    getTaggedPivs (dynamic tags, String view) async {
 ```

-This function accomplishes its goal by setting `tagMap:ID` entries (and removing old ones that might be left over from a previous tag operation), as well as setting `taggedPivCountLocal|Uploaded`, which counts the number of pivs with the `tags`.
+This function accomplishes its goal by setting `tagMap:ID` entries (and removing old ones that might be left over from a previous tag operation).

 Note: the `tagMap:ID` entries can either exist and be set to `true`, or not exist at all.
 They are a flag which, if present, means that a given piv is tagged from the perspective of the current tags being used to tag.